Tim Southee: Captaincy

+Southee stood down as New Zealand Test team captain in October 2024, after a 2-0 defeat against Sri Lanka at Galle.

 Playing style

-Southee, a right arm medium fast out-swing bowler.
-While not as quick as fellow new-ball bowler Trent Boult (and the fact that he doesn't keep bowling at 136–141 km/h for long spells in tests), Southee's meticulous accuracy and well disguised variations have allowed him to develop into a genuine spearhead.
+Southee is a right arm medium fast out-swing bowler and lower-order batsman.
+While not as quick as fellow new-ball bowler Trent Boult (and the fact that he does not keep bowling at 136–141 km/h for long spells in tests), Southee's meticulous accuracy and well disguised variations have allowed him to develop into a genuine spearhead.
 In 2008 when Southee was first selected in the national team Richard Hadlee remarked of him "He runs in relatively straight, he gets through his action nicely and he moves the ball, particularly away from the batsman".
 He also established himself as the new opening bowling attack partnership with Boult, having taken 46% of all wickets between them since 2013, especially since the retirement of Chris Martin.
 In seaming conditions or bowling with an older ball, he tends to bowl more cross-seam deliveries.
 In damp pitches, he tends to bowl off cutters akin to a fast off spin.
-In Tests, they are also ably complemented by Neil Wagner's short left-arm seam deliveries.
+In Tests, they have been ably complemented by Neil Wagner's short left-arm seam deliveries.

+Despite not being considered a recognised batsman, Southee's aggressive lower order batting was often useful.
+He scored 7 Test half-centuries (with a highest of 77* from 40 balls on debut against England) and has a top score of 156 in First-Class cricket.
+His Test strike-rate of 82.68 is the third highest of all time (minimum 2000 career runs) and his 98 sixes (equal fourth highest of all time) came at an unmatched rate of one for every 27 balls faced.

 International cricket five-wicket hauls

-Southee has taken 18 five-wicket hauls in international cricket.
+Southee has taken 20 five-wicket hauls in international cricket.
 He took his first on his Test debut, against England at McLean Park, Napier in 2008, becoming the sixth New Zealander to take a five-wicket haul on Test debut, taking figures of 5/55 in the first innings.
 His best innings figures in Tests are 7/64, taken against India at Bangalore in 2012.

 His best ODI figures are the 7/33 he took against England during the 2015 Cricket World Cup.
 His best figures in a T20I are 5/18, taken against Pakistan in 2010.